rishikasb/safespace-skill-runbook/README.md

             * ```git clone https://github.com/aws/amazon-chime-sdk-js```
             * ```cd demos```
             * ```cd serverless```
+            * ```npm install```
         * 8.5.2 Deploy this demo by executing the following command: creates CloudFormation stack, Lambda, and API Gateway resources
             * ```node ./deploy.js -r us-east-1 -b <my-bucket> -s <my-stack-name> -a meeting```
             * Note: The bucket name must follow the S3 bucket naming conventions.
-            * The output will contain the meeting URL.
+            * The output will contain the meeting URL, and will look similar to: https://abcdefghij.execute-api.us-east-1.amazonaws.com/Prod/v2
+            * Make sure to use the URL ending in "/v2" when joining the meeting in the browser.

-    * 8.6 Open the demo meeting using the meeting URL, in your browser.
+    * 8.6 Open the demo meeting using the meeting URL (from step 8.5.2), in your browser.
         * 8.6.1 Specify the meeting name as a unique name you would like.
         * 8.6.2 Specify the user name as a unique name you would like.
         * 8.6.3 Specify the region as the same region you have been creating and deploying all of the previous project resources.